-The Exculpated Parties shall neither have nor incur any liability to any Person for any prepetition or post-petition act taken or omitted to be taken in connection with the Chapter 11 Cases, or related to formulating, negotiating, soliciting, preparing, disseminating, confirming, or implementing the Joint Debtor Plan or consummating the Joint Debtor Plan, the Disclosure Statement, or any contract, instrument, release, or other agreement or document created or entered into in connection with the Joint Debtor Plan or any other prepetition or post-petition act taken or omitted to be taken in connection with or in contemplation of the restructuring of the Plan Debtors.
-Without limiting the foregoing "Exculpation," the rights of any holder of a Claim or Interest to enforce rights arising under the Joint Debtor Plan shall be preserved, including the right to compel payment of distributions in accordance with the Joint Debtor Plan.
+Except as otherwise provided in the Joint Debtor Plan or the Confirmation Order, the Exculpated Parties shall neither have nor incur any liability to any Person for any post-petition act taken or omitted to be taken in connection with the Chapter 11 Cases, or related to formulating, negotiating, soliciting, preparing, disseminating, confirming, or implementing the Joint Debtor Plan or consummating the Joint Debtor Plan, the Disclosure Statement, or any contract, instrument, release, or other agreement or document created or entered into in connection with the Joint Debtor Plan.
+Without limiting the foregoing "Exculpation," the rights of any holder of a Claim or Interest to enforce rights arising under the Joint Debtor Plan shall be preserved, including the right to compel payment of distributions in accordance with the Joint Debtor Plan; provided, notwithstanding the foregoing, this paragraph shall not apply to any Claims held by the Liquidators or any Liquidator-Controlled Company, which shall be subject to the Liquidator-Controlled Companies Settlement Agreement.